 New Zealand singer Lorde’s vocal style has been highly influenced by Patti Smith, as both of them have great singing abilities and expressive ways of vocalization, that usually move away from traditional pop and rock singing.
 In an interview, Lorde said: “There is no better musical idol for young girls than Patti Smith”.
 Patti Smith not only contributed to a change in the music industry and the female role in music but also started writing lyrics with new gender themes regarding masculinity and feminity.

 P. J. Harvey

-Many journalists and music critics have established a relation between Patti Smith’s music style and the one of P. J. Harvey.
+Many journalists and music critics have compared Patti Smith’s music style and P. J. Harvey’s.
 When you hear both of them sing, you can’t actually deny the inspiration.
 As we have already mentioned in our P. J. Harvey influence diagram, the British singer has not responded to such comparisons in a positive manner, qualifying those as “lazy journalism”.
 Now, that same expression, “lazy journalism”, was used by Patti Smith a short time before, as an answer to a journalist asking her about her influence on punk rock music.
 Said this, P. J. Harvey has mentioned that Patti Smith’s album Horses really impressed her.

 Regarding The Smiths, it is known that Morrissey and Johnny Marr met at a Patti Smith concert.
 Also, their track The Hand That Rocks the Cradle is based on Patti Smith’s song Kimberly, included in her first album Horses.
 Moz lists Patti Smith’s version of Hey Joe as one of his favorite songs, and Marr mentioned that the song Dancing Barefoot inspired him to work on his solo album, Call the Comet.